andytudhope/dyeing-the-blue-book/content/voice.md

 ---

-"If the veil was lifted I could not be any more certain." — Hadith qudsi
+"If the veil was lifted I could not be any more certain." — Iman \`Ali

 ---